 I use the word employer when I really mean client.
 I mostly do this because I’ve been rocking the thesaurus and I don’t want to use “client” every other word.
 There’s a difference, though.
-Clients and employers are two separate entities and each treat the people who work for them differently.
+Clients and employers are two separate entities, and each treats the people who work for them differently.

 A freelancer is not a staff member.
 A freelancer is a contracted worker.
 We’re in charge of handling our own deductions and business matters and we’re not guaranteed work every day.
 We work independently and any support staff is our own.